Genxster1998/Aegis4All/README.md

 # Aegis
+Failed due to missing Android System Level Classes and some special dependencies .
+App can be built only along with Mokee ROM .

-### Work in progress.
+### Work not in progress.Stopped!
 Feel free to contribute and make this project a success.

 Porting Aegis from MoKee Rom to all android devices